World Rapid Chess Championship 2021: Tiebreak regulations

-If two or more players are tied for any position other than first, the above mentioned tiebreak system shall decide the ranking of the tied players.
+If two or more players were tied for any position other than first, the above mentioned tiebreak system decided the ranking of the tied players.

-If two or more players are tied for first, the top two players who finished the highest on the above mentioned tiebreaks shall play a two game mini match with the time control of 3+2 (with colours of the first game drawn) to decide the winner.
-If the score is tied 1-1, the players continue to play single 3+2 games until one of the players has won one game (the player who finished highest on the above mentioned tiebreaks shall have the white pieces for the first game and the colours will alternate from the next game).
+If two or more players were tied for first, the top two players who finished the highest on the above mentioned tiebreaks would play a two game mini match with the time control of 3+2 (with colours of the first game drawn) to decide the winner.
+If the score was tied 1-1, the players would continue to play single 3+2 games until one of the players won one game (the player who finished highest on the above mentioned tiebreaks would have the white pieces for the first game and the colours would alternate from the next game).

 Open tournament results

 The following table lists all participants, with the results from the 13 rounds.
 They are ranked according to the results, taking into account the tie-breaks.